-Like last year, two sessions of DIP will be arranged.
+Two sessions of DIP will be arranged every Wednesday afternoon.
 The first session lasts from 2:00 p.m. to 3:20 p.m. and the second session from 3:30 p.m. to 4:50 p.m.
 Each student can enroll at maximum in two different DIP classes based on their own choice.
 It is hoped that our DIP arrangements could maximize students' learning opportunities, develop their multiple talents and broaden their future careers pathways.

-Twenty-four DIP sessions will be offered on Wednesday afternoons from 25 September 2019 to 13 May 2020.
-Thirty-five diversified interest groups will be organized for our students including courses in foreign languages, sports, music, science, technology and performing arts.
-Students can also participate in community services to develop their inter-personal skills and contribute to society.
+It was planned that twenty-four DIP sessions will be offered from 30 September 2020 to 12 May 2021.
+Forty-two diversified interest groups will be organized for our students including courses in Foundation of Chinese Medicine, Lingzhi project, organic farming, aquaponics, hydroponics, foreign languages, Mock Trial, speech and drama, creative writing, Mathematics Olympiad, sports, music, science, technology, entrepreneurships and performing arts.
+Students can also participate in community services to develop their interpersonal skills and contribute to society.
+However, the plan will be held in abeyance for the time being due to the half-day schooling.

-Using the Capacity Enhancement Grant, external tutors will be employed to teach the DIP classes.
+Capacity Enhancement Grant will be used to employ external tutors to conduct the DIP classes.
 While students are attending their DIP classes, teachers will be freed to attend panel meetings or professional development for better mastery of the DSE, IGSCE, GCE/IA and BTEC curricula.

-Life Wide Learning Grant 2019-2020
+Life Wide Learning Grant 2020-2021

 To enhance whole-person development and life-long learning of Paulinians, our school will continue to organize cross-border and cross-cultural experiential learning activities and infuse life-wide learning into different KLAs and cross-curricular teaching.
-We will enrich students' learning experiences including intellectual development, moral and civic education, community service, physical and aesthetic development, and career-related experiences by encouraging Paulinians to participate in activities such as exhibitions, visits, field trips, training camps, exchange tours, community services, performances and competitions.
+We will enrich students' learning experiences including intellectual development, moral and civic education, community service, physical and aesthetic development, and career-related experiences by encouraging Paulinians to participate in activities such as exhibitions, training courses, visits, field trips, training camps, exchange tours, community services, performances and competitions.
+For the past year, the LWL Grant was used to support the extra training hours for Dance and Athletics as many of the cross-border experiential learning activities cannot be held.

-Focus of 2019-2020 Year Plan School theme: "Smart CITIES (Smart signifies the intelligent use of resources in an efficient and effective way while CITIES represents a "Cradle for Integrating Technology, Innovation, Entrepreneurship and Sustainability")
+Focus of 2020-2021 Year Plan

+School theme: "Smart CITIES (Smart signifies the intelligent use of resources in an efficient and effective way while CITIES represents a "Cradle for Integrating Technology, Innovation, Entrepreneurship and Sustainability")

-- 1. To sustain a diverse and innovative curriculum (IGCSE, IAL, DSE, BTEC, APL, EITP) and assessment that offer multiple pathways to students so as to prepare them for entry into tertiary education either locally or abroad. - 2.
-To prepare students for the fast changing technological world through STEM/STEAM: fostering collaborative learning through an interdisciplinary approach, Augmented Reality and other means in the Smart Oasis. - 3.
-To continue uplifting the academic ceilings of Paulinians through reading and challenging them with high-order thinking questions. - 4.
+- 1. To sustain a diverse and innovative curriculum (IGCSE, IAL, DSE, BTEC, ApL, EITP) and assessment that offer multiple pathways to students so as to prepare them for entry into tertiary education either locally or abroad. - 2.
+To prepare students for the fast changing technological world through STEM/STEAM: fostering collaborative learning through an inter-disciplinary approach, Augmented Reality and other means in the Smart Oasis. - 3.
+To continue uplifting the academic ceilings of Paulinians through reading and challenging them with higher-order thinking questions. - 4.
 To take advantage of the One Belt Road policy to broaden the global outlook of our Paulinians. - 5.
-To strengthen the implementation of the school theme by focusing more on the entrepreneur aspect.
+To strengthen the implementation of the school theme by focusing more on the entrepreneurial aspect.

-First Priority: To sustain a diverse and innovative curriculum (IGCSE, IAL, DSE, BTEC, APL, EITP) and assessment that offer multiple pathways to students so as to prepare them for entry into tertiary education either locally or abroad.
+First Priority: To sustain a diverse and innovative curriculum (IGCSE, IAL, DSE, BTEC, ApL, EITP) and assessment that offer multiple pathways to students so as to prepare them for entry into tertiary education either locally or abroad